-Without going into the story in depth, the story told about Jewish soldiers in the U.S. Army at the tail end of WWII is one I’ve seen before.
+Without going into the story in depth, the apocryphal fable told about Jewish soldiers in the U.S. Army at the tail end of WWII, is one that sadly, I’ve seen before.

 My distant family, three of them, the first born in America, all joined the Army to fight in the Spanish-American War.
 Somewhere a faded sepia-toned photograph ala Butch Cassidy may show them in their super-slick SAW uniforms with their slouch hats, slung pack and Krag rifle.
 Man, they looked muy macho.

 Long story short, our family tradition has literally extended to every war from 1898 to this day.
 So the topic is very sensitive to me.

 American Jews, post-Korean War, rightly or wrongly, had a reputation as draft dodgers.
 They served in solid numbers through the Korean War, but Vietnam and the college deferment was a huge blot on our reputation as Americans.

 Even worse, by the epoch of the War on Terror (I served until 2011) the percentage of Jews in the Army had fallen to a level so minuscule that it equaled the number of Muslims.
 3,400 souls in the entire Army.
 I was stunned.
 A higher percentage actually served in Theatre in Vietnam.
 It’s a statistical fact.

 I don’t think there were more than five Jews in my Brigade in Iraq.
 Out of 3,500 soldiers… Unfathomable… Then, when I got back, only two Jews in my Battalion… me included.
 WTF?